dreamportdev/Osdev-Notes/02_Architecture/05_InterruptHandling.md

 ### Halt not Halting

 If a `hlt` call has been placed  at the end of the kernel, and are suddenly getting errors after successfully handling an interrupt, read on.
 There's a caveat to the halt instruction that's easily forgotten: this instruction works by telling the cpu to stop fetching instructions, and when an interrupt is served the cpu fetches the instructions required for the interrupt handler function.
-Now since the cpu is halted, it must un-halt itself in order for the interrupt handler instructions to be executed.
-This is what we expect, and fine so far.
+Now, since the cpu is halted, it must un-halt itself to execute the interrupt handler.
+This is what we expect, and we are fine so far.
-However when we return from the interrupt, we have already run the `hlt` instruction, so we return to the *next instruction*.
+However, when we return from the interrupt, we have already run the `hlt` instruction, so we return to the *next instruction*.
 See the issue?
 There's usually nothing after we halt, in fact that memory is probably data instead of code.
 Therefore we end up executing *something*, and ultimately trigger some sort of error.
-The solution is the use the halt instruction within a loop, so that after each instruction we run `hlt` again, like so:
+The solution is to use the halt instruction within a loop, so that after each instruction we run `hlt` again, like so:

 ```c
 //this is what you want